malika16/restaurant-picker-app/README.md

 # restaurant-picker-app

 This application contains two repos, for backend APIs and for frontend.
-Please refer to the respective README files for setting up the code and running the application.
+ Please refer to the respective README files for the detailed scope and setting up the code and running the application.

 ## API Swagger